Mirel Rottersman

 Children

-Linda; Jewish Federation of metropolitan Detroit, communal worker Ann, social worker in a psychiatric clinic Tina, works in a college cashiers office
+Linda; Jewish Federation of Metropolitan Detroit, communal worker Ann, social worker in a psychiatric clinic Tina, works in a college cashiers office

 Grandchildren